lmoncla/illumina_pipeline/README.md

 =======

 ### Output
-After this has been run, a folder will be made for each sample, which will contain the original fastq files, trimmed fastq files, mapping files in sam and bam format, variant calls in vcf format, and a parameters file.
+After this has been run, a folder will be made for each sample, which will contain the original fastq files, trimmed fastq files, mapping files in sam and bam format, variant calls in vcf format, a parameters file, and a log file.
+The log file contains the standard out for all of the shell commands being run within this pipeline and will contain any errors that stem from the programs being called.
 Details are below:

 #### sample.fastq
 the original fastq files